ionux/phactor/README.md

 git clone https://github.com/ionux/phactor.git
 ```

-Or you can install manually by downloading the zip file and extracting the contents into your project's source directory.
+Or you can install manually by downloading a zip file from the [Releases](https://github.com/ionux/phactor/releases) page and extracting the contents into your project's source directory.

+> **Note:** Phactor is under active development so you should always download the project from the [Releases](https://github.com/ionux/phactor/releases) page.
+Those packages are the only packages you should rely upon in a production environment since the bleeding edge source changes could contain regressions.

 ## Usage